-In July 2017, the Company announced a letter of intent to aquire a 70% interest in a second Quebec application.
+In July 2017, the Company announced a letter of intent to acquire a 70% interest in a second Quebec application.
 The Company chose not to commence this second build out until our first facility received a Health Canada cultivation licence.
 In February 2018, an outside third party invoked their right of first refusal on this application and therefore Matica did not sign a definitive agreement on this application.
-Matica are owed \$20,000 in costs related to the right of first refusal being invoked.
+Matica were owed \$20,000 in costs related to the right of first refusal being invoked.
+The \$20,000 was recovered in November 2018.

 In September 2017, the Company announced a letter of intent to acquire an application in Southwestern Ontario.
 After completion of due diligence, draft definitive agreements were prepared including a lease for the premises and an option to purchase the property.
-In early 2018, the applicant was killed in an auto accident.
-The Company attempted unsuccessfully to complete the transaction through the estate and has now abandoned these efforts.
+In early 2018, the applicant passed away and the Company attempted unsuccessfully to complete the transaction through the estate and has since abandoned these efforts.